Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

 -   Difference between "kernels" construct and "parallel" construct.

-    -   Kernel: openacc should do its best on that.
+    -   Kernel: OpenACC should do its best on that.
 Is very conservative.
     -   Parallel: We have to know that it is correct.
 Out of order could break stuff.